aspose-tex/Aspose.TeX-Documentation/cpp/developer-guide/conversion/other-ways-of-main-input/_index.md

 ---
-title: Other ways to provide main input file | C++
+title: Other ways to provide main TeX input file | C++
-linktitle: Other ways to provide the main input file
+linktitle: Other ways to provide the main TeX input file
 type: docs
-weight: 13
+weight: 14
 url: /cpp/other-ways-of-main-input/
 description: Conversion functionality of Aspose.TeX API solution for C++ has a Constructor which accepts a stream as the first argument.
 Here are some code examples.
+lastmod: "2023-03-23"
+sitemap:
+    changefreq: "weekly"
+    priority: 0.8
 ---

-## **Providing the main input file as a stream**
+## **Providing the main input file to the TeX engine as a stream**

-Up to this point, we only knew how to pass the [main input file](/tex/net/tex-io/#tex-input) as a file name, whether fully specified or in short form, whether with an extension or without it.
+Up to this point, we only knew how to pass the [main input file](/tex/net/tex-io/#tex-input) to the TeX engine as a file name, whether fully specified or in short form, whether with an extension or without it.
 But there's another [constructor](https://reference.aspose.com/tex/cpp/class/aspose.te_x.te_x_job) of the `TeXJob` class, which takes a stream as the first argument.
-This is convenient if for some reason we have the main input file in a form other then a file on the disk file system.
+This is convenient if for some reason we have the main input file in a form other than a file on the disk file system.
 Here's how it can be implemented:

 ```C++
 // Create conversion options instance.